MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Invite_to_DAO_by_link_01_1_all_links.jpg)

-When the user clicks the link, they will be able to create an account or log in to GOSH.
+When the user clicks the link, they will be able to create an account or log into GOSH.

 ![](../images/gosh_web_Invite_to_DAO_by_link_02_create_akk.jpg)